blackberry/Community/projects/Project_Dashboard.md

 <br>
 ----

+There are 6 areas of Open Source work going on right now with the community, though if want you'd like to do is not listed, then get in touch with me (@timothywindsor on Twitter) and we'll see what we can set up.

+Our current areas are:

+- BB10 WebWorks Extensions
+- bbUI.js Issues and Features
+- Screen Layout Examples
+- Advanced UI Examples
+- Advanced UI using WebGL
+- BB10 AIR Native Extensions

 ## BB10 WebWorks Extensions

 Exposing native BlackBerry 10 APIs and porting BBOS extensions for BB10 WebWorks.
 These extensions are written in C/C++ and JavaScript.
 See below for our top requests and a link to the Github Issue that tracks development progress.
 If you have a need for an extension, please open a [Github Issue](https://github.com/blackberry/WebWorks-Community-APIs/issues) with a description of what you need from the extension.
 Or, respond on the issue for the extension you need so we can track demand.